-1 Penrith Development Control Plan 2014 E1 Caddens
+Penrith Development Control Plan 2014 E1 Caddens

 - 1. Orient major entrances to surrounding public streets and public open spaces. - 2.
 Provide direct pedestrian access into the main retail centre entrance from an adjoining public street, without needing to cross the car park. - 3.
 Accentuate main entrance with an activated plaza, pavement widening or other pedestrian-oriented open space. - 4.
 The main entrance is to be fully accessible from the street into the centre, without the use of a lift. - 5.
 Minimise surface parking adjoining the 'Avenue'. - 6.
 Maximise active and other contributory frontages facing the 'Avenue' and the Local Park. - 7.
 Where possible, sleeve or screen parking and service areas on other streets with contributory development (such as retail, commercial, community and/or residential uses). - 8.
 Position necessary parking entrances away from the centre of the northern boundary, to facilitate the future pedestrianisation of Castle Road. - 9.
 Provide service access off the Collector Road only.
 Avoid any circulation strategy that requires large trucks to navigate using the Avenue or surrounding Local Roads. - 10.
-Loading [requirements] associated with the development shall be provided on-site1, with no reliance on public roads for queuing space or the unloading of goods. - 11.
+Loading [requirements] associated with the development shall be provided on-site, with no reliance on public roads for queuing space or the unloading of goods. - 11.
 Provide acoustic screening to loading and service areas. - 12.
 Screen all street-facing surface parking, blank walls and loading/service areas with architectural design treatments, the use of public art and/or dense perimeter landscaping. - 13.
-Off-street surface parking areas are to provide an adequate amount of shade, either by trees or shade canopies, to provide amenity and minimise micro climate (heat island) impacts.1 - 14.
+Off-street surface parking areas are to provide an adequate amount of shade, either by trees or shade canopies, to provide amenity and minimise micro climate (heat island) impacts. - 14.
 Provide 1 medium tree (minimum 8-metre height at maturity) per 8 car spaces on site, not counting car spaces otherwise covered by canopies, solar arrays, or other fixed shading. - 15.
-Retaining walls must be a maximum of 1.5m in height, located within the lot boundaries, using materials that are appropriate for the public domain. - 16.
-Development applications for the village centre should demonstrate how they acknowledge the rural nature and recent historic / agricultural land uses of the area in their urban design approach and architectural form; material selection; and/or nomenclature.
+Retaining walls must be a maximum of 1.5m in height, located within the lot boundaries, using materials that are appropriate for the public domain.

-E17.7 Other
+7 Other

-E17.7.1 Urban heat island
+7.1 Urban heat island

 The urban heat island effect is a local climate phenomenon where urbanised areas typically experience higher air temperatures than corresponding rural areas, especially during heatwave events.
-Refer also Section E17.4.10 (Canopy cover) above.
+Refer also Section 4.10 (Canopy cover) above.